What is one of the biggest challenges of growing a business-to-consumer (B2C) ecommerce business? Reliableorder fulfilment.

 Why are 3PLs a good choice for B2C fulfilment?

-Instead of investing in your own warehouse and logistics automation, 3PLs like ShipBob provide access to a full-stack fulfilment solution, from warehousing to real-time inventory tracking tools, to retail fulfilment to automated shipping
+Instead of building your own logistics network, 3PLs like ShipBob offer end-to-end solutions—from warehousing and inventory tracking to retail and automated shipping.

 Here is an overview of how ShipBob has supported growth for direct-to-consumer brands.